ndendic/RustyTags/README.md

 ## 🤝 Contributing

 Contributions welcome!
 Please read our contributing guidelines and submit issues or pull requests on GitHub.
+Start with [`AGENTS.md`](AGENTS.md) for the repository-specific checklist covering build, test, and review expectations.

 ## 📚 Documentation